nikita0527/techfolios.github.io/quickstart.md

 # 7. Set essay content

 Since TechFolio is built on Jekyll, it provides excellent infrastructure for "blogging".
 However, we will use the more professional term "technical essay".
+Please skim the text in this section for an overview, then watch the following 4 minute video to see an example, then add some initial essays, referring back to this documentation as necessary.

+{% include youtube.html id="gkZNCR2cpy0" %}

 Essays are similar to projects in the following ways: